NightWish-0827/UNInject/README.md

 Global and scene registries are built from pre-baked list structures
 and converted into fast `Dictionary<Type, Component>` lookups at `Awake` time.

-In v1.1.0, `TypeDataCache` manages the generated plan cache and reflection cache separately.
+`TypeDataCache` manages the generated plan cache and reflection cache separately.
 Types with a registered generated plan complete their lookup in a single `Dictionary` access,
 making even `Warmup()` calls **effectively zero-cost**.